Customers still use Google — and increasingly ask AI systems who to hire. Consistent expert content serves brand, Google, and AI readiness together.

 The AI has already done the evaluation.
 The customer receives a conclusion, not a set of options to evaluate themselves.
 For businesses that appear in those recommendations, this is an extraordinary opportunity.
 For businesses that don't, the problem is severe — they are invisible in a search channel that is growing rapidly.

-The practical implication for local service businesses is straightforward: the signals that determine whether an AI system recommends your business need to be built now, before the shift is complete and competition for AI visibility has intensified.
+The practical implication for local service businesses is straightforward: keep brand and Google strong with consistent expertise content now.
+The same signals determine whether an AI system can recommend your business later — build them before competition for that bonus layer intensifies.

 Those signals — consistent publication of expert-level content, clear geographic identity, sustained Google Business Profile activity — take time to establish.
 Businesses that start building them now will have a compounding advantage over businesses that wait.